aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 12Apr18
+Yet another busy day with coding and Strategies for Success workshop.
+A little more done on Section 8.

 ## 11Apr18
 Finished lessons of Section 8.
 Did three of the exercises.
 Went to Strategies for Success workshop.